Pikey Peak Trek

 Hike to Pikey Peak (4065) and Trek to Jhapre ( 2850 m) – 7 hours

-You will walk uphill until you reach a path inside the deep forest area filled with rhododendron, pines, oaks, etc and then you walk past many grazing pastures eventually climbing uphill before you reach the most awaited highlight of this tour.
+You will walk uphill until you reach a path inside the deep forest area filled with rhododendron, pines, oaks, etc., and then you will walk past many grazing pastures, eventually climbing uphill before you reach the most awaited highlight of this tour.

-After enjoying the beautiful sceneries of mountains and landscape you head towards Jhapre.
+After enjoying the beautiful scenery of mountains and landscapes, you head towards Jhapre.
 It takes about 7 hours to reach there.

-You will then walk through long Mani walls and pasture land where yak graze during day time.
-Then as you descend through the hills you reach Bhulbule situated at an altitude of 3210m.
+You will then walk through long Mani walls and pasture land where yaks graze during the daytime.
+Then as you descend through the hills, you reach Bhulbule, situated at an altitude of 3,210 m.
 From there you continue to walk until you reach Jhapre through beautiful forests of pines and rhododendron.

 • Day06

-This is your second last day of the trek, you will walk from Jhapre to Dahap.
-The trek is about 6 hours from here.
+This is your second-to-last day of the trek of Peaky Peak Camp; you will walk from Jhapre to Dhap.
+The trek is about 6 hours from Jhapre.

-The road between Jharpe and Dahap is under construction which makes the first few hours of your walk quite rough.
-As you walk along the paths you view the beautiful Mt.
-Number Himal and Mt Everest.
+The road between Jharpe and Dhap is under construction, which makes the first few hours of your walk quite rough.
+As you walk along the paths, you view the beautiful Mt.
+Numbur Himal and Mt.
+Everest.

-After reaching Sigane, you will walk through a dirt road until you reach Dahap.
-While walking in these routes you will faintly see vehicles.
+After reaching Sigane, you will walk through a dirt road until you reach Dhap.
+While walking on these routes, you will faintly see vehicles.

-Dahap is situated at an altitude of 3250m, you can explore the local shops in the village.
+Dhap is situated at an altitude of 3,250 m; you can explore the local shops in the village.
 You also get to know the culture and traditions of the people living there.
-If you want to you can also visit the viewpoint from where you can see Mera peak, Lhotse, Cho yo, etc. It also has temples of Hindu and Buddhist god and goddesses.
+If you want to, you can also visit the viewpoint from where you can see Mera Peak, Lhotse, Cho Oyu, etc. It also has temples of Hindu and Buddhist gods and goddesses.

 • Day07

-Drive from Dahap to Kathmandu (7 hours by jeep) – 215 km
+Drive from Dhap to Kathmandu (7 hours by jeep) – 230 km

 Today is your last day in the Khumbu region.
-After your night in Dahap, you will head back to Kathmandu by jeep.
+After your night in Dhap, you will head back to Kathmandu by jeep.

-This day you will be traveling for about 7 hours, covering a distance of 215 km.
-While heading back you will travel through many villages and agricultural field.
+This day you will be traveling for about 7 hours, covering a distance of 230 km.
+While heading back, you will travel through many villages and agricultural fields.
 You also drive through forests filled with colorful rhododendron.

-As you reach Kathmandu it is time to say your goodbyes.
-We the member of Eco Holidays Nepal hope that you had a great time in this trek.
+As you reach Kathmandu, it is time to say your goodbyes.
+We, the members of Eco Holidays Nepal, hope that you had a great time on this trek.

 Cost Details